-(SCPSM.MED) (Old Code No. 819)
+(SCPSM.MED)

 - 1. Bachelor's degree from a college or university accredited by a regional accrediting association is required - 2.
 An undergraduate or graduate statistics course and one undergraduate or graduate course in Special Education. - A. A cumulative undergraduate GPA of 3.0 on a 4.0 scale.
 OR - B. A cumulative undergraduate GPA of 2.5 2.99 on a 4.0 scale (overall undergraduate Ret/Grad GPA, (or) GPA on the last 60 semester hours) with a satisfactory minimum score with respect to the following equation of GPA and GRE scores: GPA x 100 + GRE =530 (The GRE score will be a sum of the scores on the verbal and quantitative tests.) - 3.
-University Application for Admission or Readmission should be completed, either online or on paper and sent to the Registrar's office.
+University Application for Admission or Readmission should be completed, either online or on paper and sent to the Office of Academic Records.